princeakwadwo/amazon_clone/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `firebase deploy --only hosting`

+To publish the front end app to firebase hosting service.

+### `firebase deploy --only functions`

+Run the following command in your terminal window to deploy your backend service to firebase cloud store.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**